-The term "anecdotal" refers to process information that lacks specific methods, measures, deployment mechanisms, and evaluation/improvement/learning factors. anecdotal information frequently uses examples and describes individual activities rather than systematic processes.

-An anecdotal response to how senior leaders deploy performance expectations might describe a specific occasion when a senior leader visited all organisation's facilities.
-On the other hand, a systematic process might describe the communication methods used by all senior leaders to deliver performance expectations on a regular basis to all employee locations, the measures used to assess effectiveness of the methods, and the tools and techniques used to evaluate and improve the communication methods.
+The term "anecdotal" refers to process information that lacks specific methods, measures, deployment mechanisms, and evaluation, improvement, and learning factors.
+Anecdotal information frequently uses examples and describes individual activities rather than systematic processes.
+An anecdotal response to how senior leaders deploy performance expectations might describe a specific occasion when a senior leader visited all of the organisation's facilities.
+On the other hand, a systematic process might describe the communication methods used by all senior leaders to deliver performance expectations on a regular basis to all organisational locations and workforce members, the measures used to assess effectiveness of the methods, and the tools and techniques used to evaluate and improve the communication methods.

-See also the definition of "strategic objectives" on page 57
+See also the definition of "systematic".